California Historical Bridges and Tunnels

 - Survey and Evaluation of Masonry Arch Bridges (PDF) (Caltrans 2003)

-- Historic Truss Bridges in California Thematic Determination of Eligibility (Caltrans 1985)
+- Historic Truss Bridges in California Thematic Determination of Eligibility (PDF) (Caltrans 1985)

 - Historic Highway Bridges of California (Caltrans 1990).
 Copies of this publication are limited.
 Contact the Division of Environmental Analysis for a copy.

 Standard Environmental Reference (SER), Volume 2 - Cultural Resources

 Volume 2 of the SER provides guidance for the consideration of cultural resources, including historic bridges and tunnels, as a critical part of all phases of project development, construction, permitting, right of way, and maintenance activities.
 Caltrans must comply with federal and state environmental laws and regulations designed to protect cultural resources significant in American archaeology, architecture, history, culture, and engineering.

 The following sources describe project development, construction, permitting, right of way, and maintenance activities that may need to be considered for compliance with federal and state environmental laws and regulations for historic bridges and tunnels:

 - Bridge Memo to Designers

 - Maintenance Manual